 Here are the “7 Violations of Media Objectivity”:

 - Misleading definitions and terminology.

 - Using true facts to draw false conclusions.

 By using terminology and definitions in a way that implies accepted fact, the media injects bias under the guise of objectivity.

-Media reports frequently skew the picture by presenting only one side of the story.
+Media reports distort news through disproportionate coverage or presenting only one side of the story.

 EXAMPLE: In February 2001, Deborah Sontag of the New York Times and Suzanne Goldenberg of the Guardian (UK) both reported on the opening of a new exhibit in the West Bank town of Ramallah dedicated to the memories of 100 Palestinian “martyrs.”

 Curiously, both reporters use nearly identical language in their reports:

 SONTAG: “Israeli critics would say that the exhibit, ’100 Martyrs – 100 Lives,’ glorifies death and encourages the cult of the shaheed, or martyr.”GOLDENBERG: “Israeli critics would argue that the exhibit glorifies violent death, and promotes a cult of martyrdom.”

 Issues of plagiarism aside, what is most disturbing is the way both Sontag and Goldenberg assume what Israelis critics “would say” – had the reporter bothered to ask.
 Media watchdog smartertimes.com, wrote about the Sontag piece: “Israeli critics ‘would say’ that, if they had actually been called or quoted by the Times, rather than having their criticisms assumed.
 Funny how the Arabs in the article are interviewed and allowed to speak for themselves, rather than having their views summarized by a reporter estimating what they ‘would say’ had the reporter bothered go to the effort to ask.”